Rental Agreements & Leases

 - The amount of any extra fees if your rent check bounces; and

 - What happens if you pay your rent late, including late fees and eviction.

 State laws in New York cover certain issues related to your rent, such as:

-- how much time you have to pay your rent or move out before you Landlord can file for eviction.
+- How much time you have to pay your rent or move out before you Landlord can file for non-payment of rent and/or eviction.

 If your lease contains any of the following provisions, the court will not enforce them against you, and will consider the provisions void: